 Depending on which part of the body requires photographing, you may be asked to remove jewellery, make-up and /or clothing.
 The photographer will also explain and show you how you will need to sit or stand.

-Please note: The flash lighting used will be quite bright.
+Please note: The flash/strobe lighting used will be quite bright.

-Sometimes mirrors and retractors may be used to assist with seeing into the mouth and hair bands or grips may be used to keep hair away from the face.
+Sometimes mirrors and retractors may be used to assist with seeing into the mouth.
+Hair bands or grips may be used to keep hair away from the face.
+We may ask you to remove make-up if it occludes the area of interest.

-Mole mapping - this provides a full set of 14 to 16 standardised baseline high-resolution medical photographs of the entire skin surface.
+Mole mapping: this provides a full set of 14 to 16 standardised baseline high-resolution medical photographs of the entire skin surface.
 This assists in the earlier diagnosis of malignant melanoma.
-Mole mapping is particularly relevant for people with many and diverse moles.
+Mole mapping is particularly relevant for people with diverse pigmentation and many moles.

-The photographer will explain which aspects of your condition we want to photograph and show you how you need to sit or stand in order to help produce anatomically correct medical records.
+The photographer will explain which aspects of your condition are required and show you how you need to sit or stand in order to help produce anatomically correct medical records.
 We use flash lighting, which can be quite bright as the photograph is taken, so be careful not to look directly at the lights.
 We sometimes use mirrors and retractors to see into the mouth and might need to use hair bands or hair grips to keep the hair away from your face.
 If you feel uncomfortable at any point, please tell the photographer.
-Once the photographs have been taken, you are then free to go and the images will be uploaded for your consultant to view.
+Once the photographs have been taken, you are then free to leave and the images will be uploaded for your consultant to view.

 Occasionally doctors may want to publish your images to increase knowledge and understanding of your condition.
 If your doctor wants to publish your images, they must obtain your written consent to do so.
 You should be aware that once your images have been published it is no longer possible to withdraw consent.